One of the voices objecting to Nikole Hannah-Jones’s hiring at UNC: A newspaper baron — and major donor

 “What she’s written is false,” he said in an interview.
 “To me that doesn’t fit with restoring credibility to news reporting in America.”

 He added, “As a donor, I should have no authority on who the school hires or fires.
 I didn’t apply pressure to anyone.
 It’s not my purview to pass judgment on [whether Hannah-Jones is qualified].
 I said, ‘Look, these are my concerns.
-You can do anything you want with them.”
+You can do anything you want with them.’ ”

-Hannah-Jones declined to comment on Tuesday.
+Hannah-Jones declined to comment Tuesday.

-UNC spokesman David Curran said the university wasn’t able to comment on specific personnel issues.
+UNC spokesman Joel Curran said the university wasn’t able to comment on specific personnel issues.
 But he said in a statement, “We have long relationships with our donors, and we listen to their input on a wide variety of matters.
 But when a gift is made, our development team makes it clear that donors should have no expectation of influencing curriculum or personnel decisions.”

-Hussman, 74, is the third generation of his family to head its media company, Little Rock-based WEHCo Media, Inc. (the company names reflects his father’s initials).
+Hussman, 74, is the third generation of his family to head its media company, Little Rock-based WEHCo Media Inc. (The company name reflects his father’s initials.)
 The privately held company operates newspapers, magazines and cable TV systems across six states in the South and Midwest.

 Hussman Jr. took over as publisher of the Arkansas Democrat at the age of 27 shortly after his family acquired the Little Rock newspaper in 1974.